All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Improbable Aiming Skills: Van Auger can snipe down seagulls when they're not even in sight and can easily tell if the shot is immediately fatal or not.

-- Quick Draw: Shoots Ace in the forehead and heart the moment he turns down Blackbeard's offer to join their crew, although as the latter is a Logia user it has no effect.
+- Quick Draw: Considerably impressive considering he does this with a long bulky rifle.
+He shoots Ace in the forehead and heart the moment he turns down Blackbeard's offer to join their crew, although as the latter is a Logia user it has no effect.
+In the anime, it's shown when invading Impel Down he could also shoot through the bullets shot off by some of the prison guards to destroy their guns.

-- The Stoic: The most quiet member of the original Blackbeard Pirates, he even shows only a hint of a smile once.
+- The Stoic: The quietest member of the original Blackbeard Pirates, he even shows only a hint of a smile once.

 - Super Speed: Displays this when dodging Ace's attacks.